romland/xorzee/README.md

 - [x] ...configurable sensitivity of motion detection
 - [x] ...set areas of interest for motion detection
 - [x] ...save motion-sequences (video) to disk
-- [x] ...make thumbnails of of motion sequences
+- [x] ...make thumbnails of motion sequences
 - [x] ...discover all other cameras on the network
 - [x] ...optionally play audio, invoke remote URL or send mail on activity
-- [x] ...optionally signal an external programs on activity
+- [x] ...optionally signal external programs on activity (or end of)
 - [x] ...highly configurable (but sane out of the box)
+- [ ] ...store meta-data of amount of activity in period (graph)
 - [ ] ...modern web-client that can handle multiple cameras
 - [ ] ...connect to any camera on the network to access _all_ cameras on network
 - [ ] ...zero-configuration (that is, image card, connect to network and off we go)